karrots/mikrotik-certbot/docs/config.md

 - `FULL_HTTP_DEBUG` (default `false`): Include response bodies with redaction and size limiting.
 - `HTTP_DEBUG_BODY_LIMIT` (default `2000`): Max characters of body to print when `FULL_HTTP_DEBUG=1`.
 - `SFTP_AUTO_ACCEPT_HOST_KEY` (default `true`): For SFTP fallback, automatically accept unknown SSH host keys.
 Set to `false` to enforce host key verification.

+## Internal Usage
+The below environment variables are provided by Certbot at run time.
+If manually testing script without Certbot, dummy data will need to be provided.
+- `RENEWED_LINEAGE` (Provided by Certbot): Absolute path to the renewed lineage directory provided by Certbot, and must contain `privkey.pem` and `fullchain.pem`.
+- `RENEWED_DOMAINS` (Provided by Certbot): Space‑separated domains for the renewed certificate (from Certbot).
+Used for gating.

 ## Name/collision rules (reference)
 - Canonical: `domain.tld` → `domain_tld_YYYYMMDDThhmm` (UTC).
 Collisions append `_SEQ` (last 6 hex chars of the local serial), then `_1`, `_2`, … if needed.